ancient-military-history

 The Assassination of Caligula and the Rise of Claudius (41 CE)

 Emperor Caligula’s cruelty and erratic behavior alienated both the Senate and the Praetorian Guard.
 A conspiracy led by Praetorian tribune Cassius Chaerea succeeded in murdering the emperor in a palace corridor.
 The Guard then looted the palace and seized Claudius, Caligula’s frail uncle.
-After a brief standoff—Claudius reportedly promised a donative—the Guard proclaimed him emperor.
-This incident demonstrated the Guard’s ability to make and unmake emperors overnight.
+After a brief standoff, Claudius promised a donative of 15,000 sesterces per man, and the Guard proclaimed him emperor.
+This incident demonstrated the Guard’s ability to make and unmake emperors overnight, establishing a precedent that would haunt the empire for centuries.

 The Year of the Four Emperors (69 CE)